antville/antville/README.md

 ## Bug Reporting and Feature Requests

-If you think you found a bug [please report it](https://project.antville.org).
+If you think you found a bug [please let us know](https://project.antville.org).

 A great place for your feature requests or proposals is the [project development site](https://project.antville.org).

-Since Antville is open-source, we want to encourage you to change its code according to your likeness.
-We would be happy to hear your ideas, suggestions and changes.
+Antville is open-source, and we want to encourage you to change its code according to your likeness.
+We are curious about your ideas and suggestions.
 Feel free to drop us a message to <mail@antville.org> or through any channels mentioned before.

 ## About Helma Object Publisher

-[Helma Object Publisher](https://github.com/antville/helma) is a web application server driven by Java and programmed with JavaScript.
+[Helma Object Publisher](https://github.com/antville/helma) is an open source project providing a powerful, fast and scriptable web application server written in Java.

-Use Helma Object Publisher to define HopObjects and map them to a relational database table.
+Define HopObjects and map them to a relational database table.
 Create, change and delete HopObjects at your whim using a comfortable object-container model.
 Manual fiddling around with database code is not necessary.

-HopObjects extend the JavaScript object and you control them using server-side JavaScript.
-They got all the common features you know from JavaScript.
-Besides, Helma provides special templating features to ease the rendering of objects for the Web.
+HopObjects extend the native JavaScript object.
+They got all the common features you know – and more.
+One highlight are the special templating features to ease the rendering of objects for the Web.

 Combine HopObjects to create a hierarchical structure.
 A URL in Helma mirrors this structure.
 Each part of the URL path corresponds to a relational database mapping.
 It is similar to the document tree of static websites.
 Helma’s URL space is an analogy of the Document Object Model implemented in client-side JavaScript.